Balinese ride: rice fields, temples and markets

 A little cockfighting?

-Finally, Sana can hardly believe me when I tell her that Filipinos, like Balinese, really appreciate cockfights and organize lots of them.
+Finally, Sana wants to take me to a cockfighting arena.
+He can hardly believe it when I tell him I've already seen it in the Philippines.
+That the Filipinos, like the Balinese, really enjoy cockfights and organize lots of them.
 And they bet too?
-Yes, yes, yes!
+Of course they do!

-Same scenario as in Siquijor, Philippines (read : The roosters are fighting on Sundayarticle from February 2008).
-Only men around the small clay arena and everyone getting excited at betting time.
+Same scenario as in Siquijor, Philippines.
+Read ➜ The roosters are fighting on Sunday (article from February 2008).
+All men around the little clay arena and everyone getting excited at betting time...

-Sana bets a few thousand rupees, which he will obviously lose...
-He is disappointed.
-He thought that my presence would bring him luck.
+Sana bets a few thousand rupees, which he obviously loses.
+He's disappointed.
+He thought my presence would bring him luck.

 Stroll along the coastal road

-The next day, I go exploring alone on my motorcycle (I say "motorcycle" because everyone calls it "motorcycle" here, but it is in fact the equivalent of a scooter) the magnificent small coastal road towards the south.
-At each turn, from the top of a promontory, we discover a new black sandy cove, with its little boats lined up, and the sea, as far as the eye can see...
+The next day, I leave to explore alone on my motorcycle (I say "motorcycle" because everyone calls it "motorcycle" because everyone calls it "motorcycle"). motorcycle here, but it's actually the equivalent of a scooter) the magnificent little coastal road to the south.
+Every time you turn a bend in the road, you come to the top of a promontory and discover a new cove of black sand, with its little boats lined up in a row, and the sea as far as the eye can see...
 It's beautiful, it's beautiful!

 I then wander far beyond the village of Aas, well past the scrap lighthouse, far down the road, somewhere between Seraya and Ujung.

-Everywhere I go, I'm still the Queen of England, greeted and called out enthusiastically by the locals.
+Everywhere I go, I still feel like the Queen of England, enthusiastically greeted and challenged by the locals.
 "Hello, mister!
 Hello, mister!"
-(In Indonesia, we give "mister" to all foreigners, whether they are men or women).
-I hand out small hand gestures to the right and left, as I know so well how to do, and continue on my way.
+(In Indonesia, "mister" is given to all foreigners, whether male or female).
+I distribute small hand gestures to the right and left, as I'm so good at doing, and continue on my way.

-There are fishermen's boats there, and a family busy emptying the nets which looks at me approaching with curiosity.
-The exchange will be limited, considering the meager extent of my Bahasa Indonesiathe Indonesian language.
+There are the fishermen's boats and a family busy emptying their nets, watching me curiously as I approach.
+The exchange will be limited, given the meagre extent of my Bahasa Indonesiathe Indonesian language.
 The teenager who puts the net in the big bag held by two small children speaks as bad English as I do Indonesian.

 Batteries dead... no pictures!